st-rom/categories_hw/README.md

 # categories_hw
 OOP HomeWork Assigment
-This program writes number of all comments to each mobile case and writes which mobile case is most popular(has the biggest amount of comments)
+This program writes number of all comments for each mobile case to cases.csv and finds which mobile case is most popular(has the biggest amount of comments)